dahlbyk/posh-git/readme.md

 -----

 See `profile.example.ps1` as to how you can integrate the tab completion and/or git prompt into your own profile.
-Prompt formatting, among other things, can be customized using `$GitPromptSettings`, `$GitTabSettings` and `$TortoiseGitSettings`.
+Prompt formatting, among other things, can be customized using `$VcsStatusSettings`, `$GitTabSettings` and `$TortoiseGitSettings`.

 Note on performance: displaying file status in the git prompt for a very large repo can be prohibitively slow.
-Rather than turn off file status entirely, you can disable it on a repo-by-repo basis by adding individual repository paths to $GitPromptSettings.RepositoriesInWhichToDisableFileStatus.
+Rather than turn off file status entirely, you can disable it on a repo-by-repo basis by adding individual repository paths to $VcsStatusSettings.RepositoriesInWhichToDisableFileStatus.

 Installing
 ----------